BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - 400 Bad request - Request body validation error.

+Todo: Define error type better.
+[Zmn proposal](https://github.com/BitcoinAndLightningLayerSpecs/lsp/pull/21/files#diff-603325abb5c270c90ec7c4c60eec7cb1aae620a8155519c65f974ba33ee63c54R346)

 ### 3. Payment

 This section describes the payment object returned by `POST /lsp/channel` and `GET /lsp/channel/{id}`.
 The user MUST pay the `lightning_invoice` OR the `btc_address`.
 Using both methods MAY lead to the loss of funds.

 > **Rationel** Onchain Payments are required for payments with higher amounts, especially to push local_balance_satoshi to the user.
-Lightning payments are the preferred way of payments because they are quick and easily refundable.
+Onchain payments are also useful to onboard new user to Lightining.
+Lightning payments are the preferred way to do payments because they are quick and easily refundable.

 Example payment object:
 ```json